 Keep an eye on the action.
 This is your best chance of preventing full-scale fights.

 Give friendly reminders about rules of the house, what you expect and what will happen if a fight breaks out.
-For example, ‘Remember we all speak nicely, no name-calling’, or ‘Are you keeping your hands and feet to yourselves?’
+For example, ‘Remember we all speak nicely’, or ‘Are you keeping your hands and feet to yourselves?’

-Sometimes disagreements about the computer or a favourite toy seem to zoom straight into name-calling and worse.
+Sometimes disagreements about the computer or a favourite toy seem to turn into name-calling and arguing straight away.
 If this sounds like your situation, you might want to start the reminders and coaching as soon as the computer is turned on or the toy comes out.